ggustin93/ghostly-plus-dashboard/docs/01_ARCHITECTURE/security.md

 # 🔐 GHOSTLY+ Application Security Overview

+> **Important Note:** While this document provides security details, the project's **Memory Bank** serves as the single point of truth for all project documentation.
+For the most current and comprehensive security information, please refer to the Memory Bank.

+> **Document Status:** This security architecture document represents our initial planning and approach at the beginning of the project.
+As implementation progresses, we will discover new insights, adapt to changing requirements, and refine our security strategies accordingly.
+This is a living document that will evolve throughout the project lifecycle as we learn and implement.
+The actual implementation may differ from these initial plans as we optimize for the specific needs of the GHOSTLY+ system.

 This document provides a **comprehensive explanation of the planned security architecture** for the GHOSTLY+ application, designed to handle **sensitive medical data** in a private environment (VUB virtual machine), using **Supabase (self-hosted/local), FastAPI, and Vue 3**.

 ## Table of Contents